shenghaoyuan/Solana-JIT/README.md

-# Towards a Formally Verified eBPF Just-in-Time Compiler for Solana
+# Formal verification of an eBPF Just-in-Time Compiler front-end for Solana

 We have tested our project on:
 - Windows 11 + WSL2 (Ubuntu 22.04 LTS)